tanzilasharin/Cybersecurity-Course/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

-- By routing the traffic among the servers, a load balancer will make sure that there won't be a single point of application failure.
+- By routing the traffic among the servers, a load balancer will make sure that there will not be a single point of application failure.
 - A jump box is a secure, hardened virtual machines that is used to access and manage other devices in a separate security zone.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the system configuration.